Yuanqi-X/Re-ProtGNN/README.md

 # Project Name

-Developer Names:
+Developer Names: Yuanqi Xue

-Date of project start:
+Date of project start: Jan.
+14, 2025

-This project is ...
+This project involves re-implementing an existing paper titled "...".

 The folders and files for this project are as follows: